StegoHo/MH/about.md

 				<header class="major">
 					<h3>Something about me</h3>
 				</header>
-				<p>I like to watch baseball.
-The interest starts when a Taiwanese pitcher, Chien-Ming Wang shines for a couple years in MLB.
-Instead of playing it, I prefer to watch it and analyze it through data.
+				<p>Baseball is my intitial interest in data.
+I like to think that each ball pitched is independent and identically distributed, so all the statisitcs and econometrics would come to work.
 				</p>
 				<p>
 				Also, I like to explore and record things through camera.
-Sometimes, I go hiking or go to ruins to search for ideas for pictures.
-I filmed all the photos posted on this website, mostly about landscape, still working on portrait though.
+Sometimes, I go hiking or to ruins to search for ideas for pictures.
+All the photos, mostly about landscape, posted on this website are my perception of pictures.
 				</p>
 				<ul class="actions">
 					<li><a href="resume.html" class="button">For more proficient side of me</a></li>